Postdoctoral Fellowship in Clinical Neuropsychology

 Medical/Consultation-Liaison Neuropsychology Track

 The major rotation for this track is housed within the consultation-liaison neuropsychology service at Northwestern Memorial Hospital.
 As part of this rotation, the fellow receives extensive training in neuropsychological sequelae of acute medical illness and clinical experience in the bedside assessment and treatment of inpatients admitted for a variety of neurologic, neoplastic, cardiovascular, toxic/metabolic, psychiatric and developmental disorders, traumatic brain injuries and systemic conditions with mental status changes.
 As part of a multidisciplinary care team, the fellow acts as a consultant-liaison between the patient, their family, the primary care team, other consultants and allied health professionals.
 Caseload is variable, ranging from two to eight patients per week.
-Supervision of graduate-level practicum externs is also a core experience within this track.
+Supervision of graduate-level practicum externs is also a potential experience within this track.

 Neurosurgical Neuropsychology Track